 You can install CyberGhost directly on Microsoft Edge using the free extension.
 However, the extension is a proxy service (not a full VPN).
 That means you don’t get additional security measures like encryption.
 The extension also only gives you access to servers in 4 countries, and you can’t customize the security features.
 So I recommend using the app and protecting Edge that way.

-Long-term plans are well-priced, starting at just $2.03/month, offering a very generous money-back guarantee.
-I suggest going for a longer subscription over a monthly plan, which is more expensive and has a shorter money-back guarantee.
+Long-term purchases offer great value with a very generous 45-day money-back guarantee.
+I suggest going for a longer offer over a monthly plan, which is more expensive and has a shorter money-back guarantee.

-With a yearly plan (or longer), you get a 45-day money-back guarantee, so you can try CyberGhost with Edge for free.
+This money-back guarantee means that you can effectively try CyberGhost with Edge for free.
 If you realize it’s not the right VPN for you during this period, you can ask for your money back — the process is straightforward.
 I tested the refund policy by contacting support via the 24/7 live chat.
-The agent only asked me to briefly explain why I wanted to cancel my subscription and then approved my request.
-I received the total amount in my PayPal within 4 days.
+The agent only asked me to briefly explain why I wanted to cancel and then approved the request.
+I received the total amount in my PayPal account within just a few days.

 3. PIA — Fast Speeds for Quick Browsing With Microsoft Edge